wbrinkman/LiveLockPaper/README.md

 A GNOME Shell extension that lets you set any video as your lock screen background.

-> ⚠️ Only tested on GNOME 47-49 so far.
-Should work on GNOME 45+ but not guaranteed.
-Try at your own risk.
+> ⚠️ Only works on GNOME 47-49 so far.
+There are some issues with GNOME 46 and I'm trying my best to resolve them.

 > 💡 If you experience issues, check the **Debug** section in preferences for workarounds.